saaya-code/carbon-footprint-explorer/README.md

    npm start
    ```

-2. Access the application in your web browser at `http://localhost:3000` (assuming your application runs on port 3000).
+2. Access the application in your web browser at `http://localhost:3000`.

 ---

-This completes the setup guide for your Node.js project with MongoDB integration and environment configuration.
-Adjust paths, database names, and credentials according to your project's specific requirements and security practices.